 - Kosha = sheath, covering, or layer

-This is what explains the benefits I experienced.
 In today’s lifestyle, we are inundated with stimulation and intake.
-We are always connected, often taking on more and more each day.
-Most of us stressed, and our nervous systems are spending more and more time in the sympathetic, or fight, flight, and freeze state.
+In a state of constant connection, we often take on more and more each day.
+As a result, most of us are stressed, and our nervous systems spend more time in the sympathetic, or fight, flight, and freeze state.

-As I worried for my sister’s well-being, my nervous system was dealing with the fearful thoughts filling my brain.
-The daily worry keeping me in almost chronically in fight or flight.
+As I worried for my sister’s well-being, my nervous system dealt with the fearful thoughts filling my mind.
+The daily worry keeps me almost chronically in fight or flight mode.
 I would wake up through the night, my mind filled with worrisome thoughts.
-My digestion giving me trouble as my nervous system natural response of taking resources from functions deemed unnecessary in sympathetic conditions.
+In addition, my digestion gives me trouble as my nervous system naturally responds to taking resources from functions deemed unnecessary in sympathetic conditions.

-When my minds activity and tension in my body was disrupting my yoga and meditation practice, Yoga Nidra powerfully and efficiently access the “rest and digest” of the parasympathetic state.
+When my mind’s activity and tension in my body disrupted my yoga and meditation practice, Yoga Nidra powerfully and efficiently accessed the “rest and digest” of the parasympathetic st te.
 The state that naturally activates the body’s ability to recover.
 While this practice was releasing the effects I was experiencing, much more was taking place.
 Connecting ourselves with all five layers of our being brings with it the opportunity to let go, re-frame, and restore.

 The benefits of Yoga Nidra

-In the beginning of your practice, whether you reach the state of consciousness awareness and restful nature of Yoga Nidra, or if you fall asleep, which is quite common you will start to feel more rested.
-In fact one hour of Yoga Nidra provides the same benefits of a few hours of sleep.
+At the beginning of your practice, whether you reach the state of conscious awareness and restful nature of Yoga Nidra, or if you fall asleep, which is quite common, you will start to feel more rested.
+One hour of Yoga Nidra can provide the same benefits as a few hours of sleep.

 In our lifestyles today, more than 30% of the population suffers from insomnia.
-More than half of us lose sleep due to stress, and/or anxiety.
-We find our selves chronically deprived of the most valuable restoration for our minds and body; sleep.
+In addition, more than half of us lose sleep due to stress and anxiety.
+As a result, we find ourselves chronically deprived of the most valuable restoration for our minds and body; sleep.

-As you continue your practice you can rely on it as a tool when you are feeling under-rested, stressed or in a state of unease.
-You can also use your practice as a way to bring clarity, be connected with your purpose, and bringing balance to your full self.
+As you continue your practice, you can rely on it as a tool when you are feeling under-rested, stressed, or in a state of unease.
+You can also use your practice to bring clarity, be connected with your purpose, and bring balance to your entire self.

 1. Yoga Nidra is accessible to all

-You may have experienced that not all forms of yoga are suitable for you, or for all.
-Yoga Nidra is available to everyone of all ages, body types, and physical ability.
-All that is needed is being in a physically restful state, either laying down in savasana, or if this is not accessible, in a seated position.
+You may have experienced that not all forms of yoga are suitable for you.
+However, yoga Nidra is available to everyone’s age, body type, and physical ability.
+We practice being restful, either lying down in savasana or a seated position if this is not accessible.

 2. There is no wrong way to practice

-Simply lay down in a supported savasana and follow the voice of your guide.
-You are not expected to do, or create anything.
-Or even to remember the meditation.
-Simply allow the experience to unfold.
+Lay down in a supported savasana and follow the voice of your guide.
+You are not expected to do or create anything or even remember the meditation.
+Allow the experience to unfold.

 3. An easy practice to bring into your daily lifestyle

-Do you remember that naps we took in preschool and kindergarten?
+Do you remember the naps we took in preschool and kindergarten?
 Imagine that with a guided experience.
-You can practice from 5 minutes to an hour, making this an easy practice to add into our daily life.
-May find it easy to begin this practice just before bed.
-Not only will your practice release tension and stress from your day, your sleep will more peaceful and beneficial.
+You can practice from 5 minutes to an hour, making this easy to add to our daily lives.
+Some find it easy to begin this practice just before bed.
+Not only will your practice release tension and stress from your day, but your sleep also will be more peaceful and beneficial.

-The deep restful practice is grounded in the power of the nervous system.
-Your bodies existing restoration system for physical, mental, emotional, and spiritual healing.
+The deep, restful practice is grounded in the nervous system’s power.
+Our nervous system knows what to do for physical, mental, emotional, and spiritual healing.
 We need to give it time to do it.
-Within this state we are able to clear away the thought driven nature of stress and connect and bring awareness to the calming benefits of the parasympathetic state.
+Within this state, we can clear away the thought-driven nature of stress and connect and bring awareness to the calming benefits of the parasympathetic state.

 5. Connect with your true self

-The practice of Yoga Nidra is a space of self exploration, where we are able to bring awareness to what exists within each of our layers of self.
-To bring awareness to what is needed.
-To release long-held tension, emotions, unhelpful beliefs and stories.
-We are able to come face to face with our truth in a non-judgmental, and safe way.
-We are able to dive in without the need to face the emotion in an overwhelming way.
+The practice of Yoga Nidra is a space of self-exploration, where we can bring awareness to what exists within each of our layers of self.
+To bring attention to what is needed.
+To release long-held tension, emotions, unhelpful beliefs, and stories.
+We can come face to face with our truth in a non-judgmental and safe way.
+We can dive in without the need to face the emotion overwhelmingly.

 Yoga Nidra was the perfect tool in my self care tool box!
 It is how I was able to simply be with my fears, without activating my anxiety.
 I was able to be with my sadness, without overwhelm.
 I was able to release the tensions in my physical body.
 All while being with the love in my heart for her healing, and supporting my own nervous system to protect my own well-being.